4 Ways I Use AdWords Labels to Manage My AdWords Campaigns Faster

 2) Use Labels to Differentiate Champion Ads and New Ads

-This is by far my favorite use of labels since it was time consuming to track and identify how my new ads were performing.
+This is by far my favorite use of labels since it was

 In large accounts and especially when you start testing the small factors in your AdWords ads, you can forget which ad was the champion and which was the test.

-To help with this issue I use green labels to label my Champion ads, and then I set a yellow label (with date of activation) for the new ads.
+To help with this issue I use green labels to label my Champion ads, and then I set a yellow label (with

 Now I can quickly identify my new ads and determine their performance.
 I can also easily set the correct data range, so I precisely compare the date ranges from the day the new ad was created.